andrewdavidmackenzie/flow/INSTALLING.md

 There are three main options to getting a working install of flow on your system:
 - from source
-- downloading a release
+- downloading the latest release
-- install script
+- using the install script

 ## From Source
 All pretty standard: